ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   * Clarified that `proof_key` and `presentation_key` are required
     by particular algorithms and are not more generally required for issued and presented JWPs.
+  * Move `claims` to JPT to live beside `cid`, and renumber CBOR labels so that they may be adjacent

  -06